mulesoft-assets/template-sfdc2db-contact-migration/README.md

 ### Running on Mule ESB stand alone <a name="runonmuleesbstandalone"/>
 Complete all properties in one of the property files, for example in [mule.prod.properties] (../master/src/main/resources/mule.prod.properties) and run your app with the corresponding environment variable to use it.
 To follow the example, this will be `mule.env=prod`.
+After this, to trigger the use case you just need to hit the local HTTP connector with the port you configured in your file.
+If this is, for instance, `9090` then you should hit: `http://localhost:9090/migratecontacts` and this will output a summary report and send it in the e-mail.

 ## Running on CloudHub <a name="runoncloudhub"/>
 While [creating your application on CloudHub](http://www.mulesoft.org/documentation/display/current/Hello+World+on+CloudHub) (Or you can do it later as a next step), you need to go to Deployment > Advanced to set all environment variables detailed in **Properties to be configured** as well as the **mule.env**.
+Follow other steps defined [here](#runonpremise) and once your app is all set and started, there is no need to do anything else.
+Once your app is all set up and started, supposing you choose contactsmigration as domain name to trigger the use case, you just need to hit http://contactsmigration.cloudhub.io/migratecontacts and report will be sent to the e-mail configured.

 ### Deploying your Anypoint Template on CloudHub <a name="deployingyouranypointtemplateoncloudhub"/>
 Mule Studio provides you with really easy way to deploy your Template directly to CloudHub, for the specific steps to do so please check this [link](http://www.mulesoft.org/documentation/display/current/Deploying+Mule+Applications#DeployingMuleApplications-DeploytoCloudHub)